notalentgeek/godot2prompt/README.md

 ## Usage

 1. Open the Godot scene you want to export
-2. Navigate to Project → Tools → Export Scene Hierarchy
+2. Navigate to Project → Tools → Scene to Prompt
 3. Choose your export options:
    - Whether to include script code
    - Whether to include node properties